 I was distraught and angry.
 I wanted to know what had happened.
 Initially, the request for further information was turned down.
+I was at the receiving end of professional boundaries.
 Eventually, I got the news I had expected: cancer.

 Perhaps my therapist had been trying to protect me.
 Perhaps they had been too ill to do anything different.

-I would not have been in a fit enough state to converse with clients while I was undergoing my treatment.
+I would not have been in a fit enough state to converse with clients while I was undergoing my first cancer treatment.